-The Least Skipper is a small butterfly that prefers humid regions and tall grasses.
+The orange and cheery Least Skipper is a small butterfly that prefers humid regions and tall grasses.

 Scientific Name: Ancyloxphya numitor